 The Social Security Administration has a specific set of criteria it uses to determine whether a person is eligible for SSD benefits.
 To be considered "disabled," your medical condition must:

 If you meet these guidelines, you may qualify for SSD benefits.
 When the Social Security Administration evaluates your application, they will review your medical records and look for information about the severity of your brain injury.
 Specifically, they'll want proof that your brain injury prevents you from holding any type of full-time job – not just the job you held before.

 To increase your chances of being approved, you should be under the care of a specialist and see him or her regularly.
 You will need to "prove" that you were, and are, being treated for a severe brain injury.

 The Social Security Administration will also review your financial situation and whether you paid into the Social Security system within the past five years.
 If you haven't worked enough – or recently enough – to qualify for SSD benefits, you may qualify for Supplemental Security Income (SSI).

 At Edgar Snyder & Associates, we've seen the way brain injuries affect a person's ability to function and work.
 We've also seen the ways it impacts entire families.

-We win the majority of appeals for our clients.
-Best of all, if we don't win your appeal, or if we help you apply and you don't receive SSD benefits, you won't owe us a penny.
+If you already applied and your claim was denied, rest assured that we win the majority of appeals for our clients.
+We can either help you apply from scratch or appeal your existing claim.
+When all is said and done, if we don’t get you approved, you won’t owe us a penny.
 There really is "Never a fee unless we get money for you."

-Hiring an attorney may mean the difference between collecting SSD benefits or not.
+Hiring an attorney may mean the difference between whether or not you collect SSD benefits.
 Get started now.